-Over the past year and a bit, I think it’s fair to say that Jhené Aiko has been probably my favourite singer so obviously, it was an absolute pleasure to be get the chance to talk with her and it’s certainly the most in depth interview with her that I can find!
+Over the past year and a bit, I think it’s fair to say that Jhené Aiko has been my favourite singer so obviously, it was an absolute pleasure to be get the chance to talk with her, in what turned out to be her most in depth interview to date!

 Having been signed to Def Jam via No ID’s imprint in the closing stages of 2011, already complete with a strong base of music and large, loyal fanbase, it’s only a matter of time until she becomes a household name and we covered everything, from who and what we can expect from her DefJam debut, to the Jhené Aiko way of living, to the stories behind some of her songs and what the future holds for her beyond music.
 Have a read below!